This is a repo of Debian i386 packaged

 emacsen-commonbits designed to reduce dependencies result in an undeclared dependency on its version 2 or higher :-(.
 That version is now from a while ago.
 The symptom of running with earlier is no byte compiling at package install.

 Browse through the Packages files directly for all the contents,

 The repo is signed with my key.
-The Release file etc has SHA256 digests signed by 4096R so should work with recent Apt refusing SHA-1 (due to whatever computing power or algorithms approaching a time when it may no longer be secure).
+The Release file etc has SHA256 digests signed by 4096R so should work with recent Apt refusing SHA-1 (due to what computing power or algorithms approaching the time when it may no longer be secure).

 With recent Apt it may be necessary to tell it to trust my key or it won't